adafruit/Adafruit_CircuitPython_BNO055/README.rst

     import adafruit_bno055

-This driver takes an instantiated and active I2C object (from the `nativeio` or the `bitbangio` library) as an argument to its constructor.
+This driver takes an instantiated and active I2C object (from the `busio` or the `bitbangio` library) as an argument to its constructor.
 The way to create an I2C object depends on the board you are using.
 For boards with labeled SCL and SDA pins, you can:

 .. code:: python

-    from nativeio import I2C
+    from busio import I2C
-    #from bitbangio import I2C
     from board import SDA, SCL

     i2c = I2C(SCL, SDA)